jmbredenberg/Mafia-rules/README.md

 ##Elected Roles

 Players may make petitions to elect a player to an office, or to impeach a player from that office.
 Any player can sign each petition once.
 Election petitions for a role cannot exist while anyone is elected to that role.
 Impeachment petitions for a role cannot exist unless that player is elected to that role.
 This means that if another player is elected when your petition was aaaalmost ready, you have to throw it out and run from scratch after they die or are impeached.
-If a petition has the signatures of more than 50% of the living players, then the player who has the petition can use it by pm-ing the Gods the names of the players who signed.
+If a petition has the signatures of more than 50% of the living players, then the player who has the petition can use it by pm-ing the Mods the names of the players who signed.
 There are two elected roles, and a petition must list the name of the role.

 ###Mayor

 The mayor’s vote counts as three votes.
-Twice per game, the mayor may ask the Gods how many mafia there are (including conscript, but not including serial killers).
+Twice per game, the mayor may ask the Mods how many mafia there are (including conscript, but not including serial killers).
 No mayor may use more than one count the mafia during their regime.
-Once per day, they may make a single investigation by asking the Gods “Did X kill Y?”
+Once per day, they may make a single investigation by asking the Mods “Did X kill Y?”
 They do not need to collect clues.
 Every time a mafia is mayor, they become **Don** (see mafia section below)

 ###Police Officer